jon-edward/py_annotation_switch/README.md

 A hack for writing switch statements in type annotations for Python.

 ## Why should I use this?
 You most definitely should not use this in any real capacity, for any project, ever.
-It is fun as a proof-of-concept, however.
+It is fun as a proof-of-concept, however. *This is done solely for entertainment purposes.*

 ## How do I use this?
 `Switch` is the switch-case implementation, used as a context manager.
 Annotating the designated `keyword` (defaulting to `case`) defines cases.